stevefan1999-personal/escapegoat/CONFIG.md

 ## Features for Compile-time Configuration

 > **WARNING:** Please do *NOT* enable any of the below optional or experimental features if publishing your project on [crates.io](https://crates.io/).
 > Features are additive.
-Suppose an upstream project that uses your project as a dependency also uses another downstream dependency that uses this library (e.g. 2+ transitive dependencies on `scapegoat` in a single build).
+Suppose an upstream project that uses your project as a dependency also uses another downstream dependency that uses this library (e.g. 2+ transitive dependencies on `escapegoat` in a single build).
 > If you enabled a feature: all code would compile, *but* would not have the runtime performance characteristic expected!

 ### The `low_mem_insert` feature (Optional)